Developmental Language Disorder – Increasing Our Awareness

 If this scenario was really happening for you, you’d probably have a mental monologue of self-talk to help you stay calm and think-through some solutions.
 But a mental monologue is done in language.
 People with DLD don’t have a ‘mental mother-tongue’ to fall back on in this way.
 Language itself is the very ability that is weak.

-Language is a superpower inside our heads allowing us to think, take the perspective of others, manage complex meaning, and so much more.
+Language is a superpower inside our heads allowing us to think, look at things from other people’s perspective, manage complex meaning, and so much more.

 It’s not their fault.
 DLD brains are ‘wired’ differently.
 They can’t quickly and easily attach meaning to symbols (words – spoken, signed, written).
 This hidden disability is lifelong.